Krymsk: Administrative and municipal status

 Within the framework of administrative divisions, Krymsk serves as the administrative center of Krymsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Krymsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Krymsk, together with the khutor of Verkhneadagum in Nizhnebakansky Rural Okrug of Krymsky District, is incorporated within Krymsky Municipal District as Krymskoye Urban Settlement.

 Climate

 Krymsk has a humid subtropical climate (Köppen climate classification Cfa).

 Military

-The town has Krymsk (air base) which is located 3.0 mi to the north.
+The town has an air base which is located 3.0 mi to the north.
 The main fighter regiment at the base has gone through a series of re-organizations and re-designations: